What We Do

 According to a Opus Ponemon study, more than half of all data breaches can be traced to third parties and only 16% of organizations say they can effectively mitigate third-party risks.

-With SecZetta, organizations have better transparency into the dynamic relationships they have with each individual third-party identity.
-We reduce risk, increase operational efficiency and cut costs.
+With SecZetta, organizations have better transparency into the dynamic relationships they have with each individual third-party identity and are able to automate key identity processes.
+We reduce risk, increase operational efficiency, and cut costs.